giry-dev/mangrove-docs/docs/terms/reactive-liquidity.md

 ---
-id: reactiveLiquidity
+id: reactive-liquidity
+title: Reactive Liquidity
 hoverText: Liquidity providers can post offers that are not fully provisioned.
 It is enough that their code brings the promised liquidity at match-time.
 In the meantime, it can be put to work.
-title: Reactive Liquidity
 ---

-# Reactive Liquidity

 Also known as Ghost liquidity.